openmrs/openmrs-core/README.md

 ## Contributing

-Contributions are very welcome, we can definitely use your help!
+Contributions are very welcome.
+We can definitely use your help!

 OpenMRS organizes the privileges of its contributors in developer stages which are documented [here](https://wiki.openmrs.org/display/RES/OpenMRS+Developer+Stages).